ihor-shubin/MezhbankExchangeRate/README.md

 # MezhbankExchangeRate
-USD to UAH Exchange rate (Useful only for Kharkiv, Ukirane)
+USD to UAH Exchange rate fetcher (Useful only for Kharkiv, Ukraine)

-A simple realtime Chrome extension that displays USD to UAH Exchange Rate on demand from the different resources:
+A simple realtime Chrome extension that displays USD to UAH Exchange Rate on demand from the different sources:
  - kurs.com.ua/mejbank
  - obmenka.kharkov.ua/ (+ chart)
  - minfin.com.ua/currency/mb/